BlueByteSystemsInc/PDMShell/src/ADDTOVAULT.md

 (Optional) A search query to filter files or directories to be added to the vault.
 This is **File Explorer** search query.
 Use * as a wildcard.

 - `source`:
-(Required) Specifies the source file or directory to be added to the vault.
+Specifies the source file or directory to be added to the vault. **Default to the current folder in PDM if not specified.**

 - `ignoreex`:
 (Optional) Ignores files that already exist in the vault.
 This prevents overwriting existing files.